Suh0161/aether-trading-agent/README.md

 Open your browser and navigate to `http://localhost:3000`

 > **Note**: The trading agent now automatically starts the API server in a background thread.
 You no longer need to run `api_server.py` separately!

+> **Demo Mode with MOCK_STARTING_EQUITY**: When using `RUN_MODE=demo` with `EXCHANGE_TYPE=binance_demo`, the agent uses `MOCK_STARTING_EQUITY` as the initial account balance.
+All trades update this equity based on realized P&L. This allows you to test the trading system without needing a real exchange account or risking real funds.
+The UI will show your starting equity (from `MOCK_STARTING_EQUITY`) plus any realized profits/losses from completed trades.
+Unrealized P&L is also tracked and displayed in real-time.

 ## Position Sizing System